-\See the World Language and Cultures section for details on language and world trade and the Political Science section for details on public administration.
+See the World Language and Cultures section for details on language and world trade and the Political Science section for details on public administration.

-B.S.B.A. in Accounting: Graduates will be prepared to pursue a professional career as a CPA, CMA, CIA, auditor, or tax accountant.
+B.S.B.A. in Accounting: Graduates will be prepared to pursue a professional career as a CPA, CMA, CIA, auditor, tax accountant, or other positions requiring accounting credentials.